MoiKeyboard/moi-bkr/config/README.md

    - Keep environment-specific overrides in `environments/[env].env`
    - Use `base.env` for default values only
    - Review workflow output for unexpected changes
+   - Use `--preserve-existing` flag only for `base.env` to maintain manual additions
+   - For environment-specific files, let the merge script handle all changes

 7. **Security Considerations**
    - All secret operations happen in memory or temporary files